samupro-dev/mc-server-installer/README.md

 - Download link for the Magma fork updated
 - Mohist fork updated to 1.18.2
 - Removed 1.18.1 from the Mohist fork
-- Fixed problem with Arclight fork
+- Fixed issue with Arclight fork
 ### v3.5
 - Updated the JRE of the spigot compiler
 ### v3.4
-- Fixed problem with choice of options
+- Fixed issue with choice of options
 - Removed unused variables
 ### v3.3
 - Added Bedrock jar with official Mojang links